arangodb/arangodb/Documentation/DocuBlocks/Rest/Graphs/post_api_gharial.md

 @RESTSTRUCT{replicationFactor,post_api_gharial_create_opts,integer,required,}
 The replication factor used when initially creating collections for this graph.
-Can be set to `"satellite"` to create a SatelliteGraph, which will ignore *numberOfShards*, *minReplicationFactor* and *writeConcern* (Enterprise Edition only).
+Can be set to `"satellite"` to create a SatelliteGraph, which then ignores `numberOfShards`, `minReplicationFactor`, and `writeConcern` (Enterprise Edition only).

 @RESTSTRUCT{writeConcern,post_api_gharial_create_opts,integer,optional,}
 Write concern for new collections in the graph.
 It determines how many copies of each shard are required to be in sync on the different DB-Servers.
-If there are less than these many copies in the cluster a shard will refuse to write.
-Writes to shards with enough up-to-date copies will succeed at the same time however.
-The value of *writeConcern* can not be larger than *replicationFactor*. _(cluster only)_
+If there are less than these many copies in the cluster, a shard refuses to write.
+Writes to shards with enough up-to-date copies succeed at the same time, however.
+The value of `writeConcern` cannot be larger than `replicationFactor`.
+For SatelliteGraphs, the `writeConcern` is automatically controlled to equal the number of DB-Servers and the attribute is not available. _(cluster only)_

 @RESTRETURNCODES